delan/autost/README.md

 ## building autost yourself

-if you want to tinker with autost, [install rust](https://rustup.rs), then download and build the source (see below). replace `autost` in the commands above with `cargo run -r --`.
+if you want to tinker with autost, [install rust](https://rustup.rs), then download and build the source (see below). to run autost, replace `autost` in the commands above with `cargo run -r --`.

 ```
 $ git clone https://github.com/delan/autost.git
 $ cd autost
-$ cargo run -r -- server
 ```